 A New Year’s Greetings from Team Deja vu Sake Co.!

-We wish you all a happy new year and hope 2021 will be filled with lots of fun over drinks with your loved ones.
+We wish you all a happy new year and hope 2022 will be filled with good health and lots of fun over drinks with your loved ones.

 In Japan, the New Year’s Day is more significant than Christmas Day.